-The telephone survey of state departments developed by computer manufacturers such of corrections reveals that 30 percent use a report generator and that Easytrieve and Mark IV are preferred (see Tables 5.2 and programming languages are a second type 5.3).
+The telephone survey of state departments of corrections reveals that 30 percent use a report generator and that Easytrieve and Mark IV are preferred (see Tables 5.2 and programming languages are a second type 5.3).
 In contrast, 65 percent have access to statistical packages with SPSS the most frequently used, although less than half actually use the package.
 Most departments still rely heavily on custom programming grams.
 Utility programs are a third type of for their report generation needs because software.
 They support data handling such data base configuration is incompatible with packages; a package is housed in a different computer; personnel are not trained in the use of the package; or there are insufficient personnel.
 Only 10 of the 50 states reported

-Part of the explanation for the wide availability of SPSS is its use in undergradware systems designed to construct, main- uate curriculums around the country and tain and access a data base.
-Examples of the excellent documentation and user's guides available.
-Another factor contributing to its widespread use is its compatibility functional scope from DBMS.
-Most report with most hardware environments and its generators are capable of handling single comparative ease of use.
-The telephone files, while DBMS manages an entire data survey data indicate that, in terms of level base that may consist of over a hundred of development, most state correctional agencies have yet to automate fully their however, many report generators are, to- data base and that important software day, fully capable of many common data decisions are ahead.
-The following discusbase management tasks in addition to pro- sion of report generators and statistical packages may guide the administrators' discussions in terms of the capabilities generators are Mark IV, Culprit, and Easy- sought as well as provide information on trieve.
-Most of these systems have been the characteristics of some of the leading packages.
+Part of the explanation for the wide availability of SPSS is its use in undergradguides available.
+Another factor contributing to its widespread use is its compatibility agencies have yet to automate fully their however, many report generators are, to- data base and that important software decisions are ahead.
+The following discussion of report generators and statistical packages may guide the administrators' discussions in terms of the capabilities packages.